Tractor and Agricultural Equipment Finance

 Finance Lease vs. Operating Lease for Tractors

 The core difference between a finance and an operating lease is that with a finance lease, responsibility for the maintenance of the tractor is with you, and eventual ownership is possible.
-With an operating lease, responsibility for the maintenance of the tractor is with the leasing company, who will always own it.
+With an operating lease, the responsibility for the maintenance of the tractor is with the leasing company, who will always own it.

 In essence, a finance lease is more like buying a tractor, whereas an operating lease is more like renting one.